rockjia1996/broswer-startup-page/README.md

 ### No more bloat on search engine landing page

 ## Description
-It is just a clean homepage for your broswer, so you cab submit your search query by bypassing the landpage that contains 20+ js files.
+It is just a clean homepage for your broswer, so you can submit your search query by bypassing the landpage that contains 20+ js files.
 All it has just a plain html and some css.
 The form will redirect user to SearX instance searx.be (the default search engine) after submitting the query.

 ## Modification
 To modify the default search engine, you can change the action attribute in the form tag